CHTC/chtc-website-source/_events/2023-07-10-throughput-computing-2023.md

 ---

 {% capture main %}
 ### Registration

-Registration for [Throughput Computing 2023](https://agenda.hep.wisc.edu/event/2014/) is now open!
+Registration for [Throughput Computing 2023](https://agenda.hep.wisc.edu/event/2014/) is open, but in-person registration closes on **June 15!**

 For the first time, HTCondor Week and the OSG All-Hands Meeting will join together as a single, integrated event from July 10–14 to be held at the University of Wisconsin–Madison’s [Fluno Center](https://fluno.com/).
 Throughput Computing 2023 is sponsored by the OSG Consortium, the HTCondor team, and the UW-Madison Center for High Throughput Computing.